tareq333610/calculator/Readme.txt

 Test project for github and jenkins.
-This should contain details of how hithub has been configured and how jenkins is configured to build a job with Test Complete.changed.
+This should contain details of how hithub has been configured and how jenkins is configured to build a job with Test Complete.changed.Changed again.